bill-lliu/spacestagram/README.md

 - App is deployed via Netlify
 - New app builds must complete without error in order to be deployed to production
+- Jest unit tests written for each query

 ### Mobile Compatibility